LucasDelfino92/morrowindsharp/readme.md

 This guide is not designed with **OpenMW** or **Morrowind Rebirth** in mind.
 This guide makes heavy use of the features of the Morrowind Script Extender, incompatible with OpenMW, and many of the mods present in this guide will conflict with the Morrowind Rebirth overhaul.
 You have been warned.

 Last but not least: though this guide does not contemplate **Tamriel Rebuilt**, compatibility with the mod itself is very good.
 That said, Tamriel Rebuilt and its content will not benefit from the improvements made by many of the mods present in this guide.

-## MOD ORDER AND LOAD ORDER

-You can download a package containing these in .txt form from here: [Morrowind Improved June 16th](https://drive.google.com/file/d/1vlolmWyVhegQr8NDKB88EXChx2j0NdGn/view?usp=sharing)

-The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
-For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
-Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
-- If you use a different mod manager or don't feel like overwriting your personal **loadorder.txt**, you will have to adjust your load order manually.
-Simply follow the plugin order listed in **loadorder.txt**.
-- Your mod installation order *has* to be adjusted manually, regardless of which mod manager you use.